MatthieuDartiailh/eapii/docs/source/driver_dev/backend_type.rst

 `Eapii`_ issue tracker on Github.

 **Note :**
-Visa driver are expected to have a class attribute `protocoles` specifying the mode to use for each type of connection under the form of a dictionary.
+Visa driver are expected to have a class attribute `protocols` specifying the mode to use for each type of connection under the form of a dictionary.
 This allows to easily determine from the command the kind of connection supported and its mode (most of the time it is trivial (INSTR) but when a raw socket